Policy Name: Leave of Absence and College Withdrawal

 students who are not enrolled are ineligible to receive financial aid in future

 semesters until they resume enrollment.

 from a leave of absence, the student’s status with the College shall be the

 same as that of the student’s last enrollment in the College.
 If the student on

 leave does not return to the College within the next four (4) consecutive

-semesters, the student will be moved to non-matriculated status.
+semesters, the student will be made "inactive" per the matriculation policy.
 Students

 wishing to extend a leave of absence for any additional semesters should